Ek Saal: Critical reception

+V. P. Sathe of Swarajya magazine praised Goel's direction and Ashok Kumar's performance, described as "slick and polished", while Madhubala "looks charming throughout".

-A review on the website Filmi Geek stated, "There is lots and lots of pretty to enjoy [in the film]".
+A retrospective review on the website Filmi Geek stated, "There is lots and lots of pretty to enjoy [in the film]".
 It praised Madhubala for playing a brain tumor patient: "Madhubala is utterly radiant [...], she does play a marvelous ingenue, and she's simply lovely".

 Box office

-Ek Saal earned ₹5.1 million at the box office and was commercially successful.
-It eventually became the twelfth highest-grossing film of 1957.
-Revenue wise, it was the nineteenth highest-grossing film of the year.
+Ek Saal was a commercial success.